-In summary, because construction activities would be localized to the site and habitat fragmentation would be limited, the project would have short- and long-term minor adverse impacts, and long-term beneficial impacts to biological resources.
+In summary, because construction activities would be localized to the site and habitat fragmentation would be limited, the project would have short- and long-term minor adverse impacts, as well as long-term beneficial impacts to biological resources.
 The project is not expected to have any significant adverse effects on floodplains.